ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 [*Specific] attribute on it, either (1) is in a method/class/assembly marked as [*Specific], or (2) is "properly guarded" as defined below.

 *Properly Guarded*.
-You must either have the invocation or a Return statement inside the positive branch of an `If` block whose conditional includes a "proper guard".
+You must either have the invocation itself or a Return statement inside the positive branch of an `If` block whose conditional includes a "proper guard".
 A proper guard is either an invocation of any method inside a type called ApiInformation, or an access of a field/property that has